 HTML tags are supposed to give meaning to the content inside, but not in the case with

 div tag represents a generic container.
 The reason why it is a container is because it defaults to a block.
-As a block, it starts on it's own new line, similar to how
+As a block-level element, it starts on its own new line, similar to how

 <!DOCTYPE html> <html> <head> <title>Div</title> </head> <body> <div>Division 1</div> <div>Division 2</div> <div>Division 3</div> </body> </html>